MathisWellmann/lfest-rs/README.md

 :warning: The results may not represent real trading results on any given exchange.

 lfest-rs is a simulated futures exchange capable of leveraged positions.
- It gets fed external bid ask data to update the internal state and check for order execution.
+You fed it external market data through the `MarketUpdate` enum to update the internal state.
+Where you either provide bid and ask price or information derived from a [candle](https://github.com/MathisWellmann/trade_aggregation-rs).
+Macros (`bba`, `candle`) make it easy to construct the concrete variant.
 For simplicity's sake (and performance) the exchange does not use an order book.
-  Supported futures types are both linear and inverse futures.
+The supported future types are both linear and inverse futures.

 ### Features:
 Some of the most notable features include: